dbader/node-datadog-metrics/README.md

     **Breaking Changes:**

-    TBD
+    * The `DatadogReporter` constructor now takes an options object instead of positional arguments.
+Using this constructor directly is pretty rare, so this likely doesn’t affect you!

     **New Features:**

-    * Asynchronous actions now use promises instead of callbacks.
+    * Promises: asynchronous actions now use promises instead of callbacks.
 In places where `onSuccess` and `onError` callbacks were used, they are now deprecated.
 Instead, those methods return promises (callbacks still work, but support will be removed in a future release).
 This affects:

         * The `flush()` method now returns a promise.
         * The `report(series)` method on any custom reporters should now return a promise.
 For now, datadog-metrics will use the old callback-based behavior if the method signature has callbacks listed after `series` argument.

+    * Retries: flushes to Datadog’s API are now retried automatically.
+This can help you work around intermittent network issues or rate limits.
+To adjust retries, use the `retries` and `retryBackoff` options.

     * Environment variables can now be prefixed with *either* `DATADOG_` or `DD_` (previously, only `DATADOG_` worked) in order to match configuration with the Datadog agent.
 For example, you can set your API key via `DATADOG_API_KEY` or `DD_API_KEY`.

+    **Deprecations:**

+    * The `appKey` option is no longer supported.
+Application keys (as opposed to API keys) are not actually needed for sending metrics or distributions to the Datadog API.
+Including it in your configuration adds no benefits, but risks exposing a sensitive credential.

     **Bug Fixes:**